codsen/codsen/packages/edit-package-json/README.md

 ## TLDR - Our promise

-- write to JSON without parsing, edit string directly
+- change value by path or delete by path in read JSON contents string, directly, without parsing
 - `object-path` notation (for example, array `key.0.val`, not `key[0].val`)
 - passes all unit tests of object-path^

 ^ some features like setting values on keys which don't exist are not implemented yet, so tests were adapted but commented-out.

+The aim is to 100% guarantee that JSON formatting will be kept intact.

 **[⬆ back to top](#)**